keboola/connection-docs/extractors/communication/pigeon/index.md

 ![Screenshot - Create Name Confgiruation](/extractors/communication/pigeon/02-choose-name-and-desc.png)

 ## User Email Import
-Email address for sending attachments will be generated when the configuration is created.
-Use the generated address to send .csv files.
+An email address intended for sending attachments will be generated when the configuration is created.
+Use it to send .csv files.

 {: .image-popup}
 ![Screenshot - Create New Email Import](/extractors/communication/pigeon/03-create-email-import.png)

-Specify the primary key and CSV options if needed in **Import Settings**.
+If needed, specify the primary key and CSV options in **Import Settings**.

 {: .image-popup}
 ![Screenshot - Configure email import](/extractors/communication/pigeon/04-import-settings.png)